Hillage/klinklang-public/README.md

 While technically supported most users report this does not work for them.
 If you want to try using BasicAuth make sure you use the format `USER:PASS@IP:PORT`

+#### Can I run the account_generation script in PM2?

+Yes.
+It is suggested you set your license in your config, then you can `pm2 start` as normal.
+If you need to specify your Python interpreter / if using venv just include the `--interpreter` flag.

+Example: `pm2 start path/account_generator.py --name klinklang --interpreter /path/to/venv/bin/python`

 ## Common Issues